lineshjose/Graphi/readme.md

 Graphi
 ====================================
-This is a Free WordPress mobile phone theme with flexible-width design.
+This is a Free WordPress theme.

  Theme Copyright: